maryemH/AssessmentPart1/AssessmentPart1.md

 writing scripts whereas ArcMap mainly works through mouse-clicks.
 I found the latter to be very useful as I was able to easily zoom the map in and out, move it around with the pan, instantly displace and resize elements on the map.
-On the other hand, the lack of this dynamic canvas on R, caused these simple tasks to take longer to execute.
+On the other hand, the lack of this functionality on R, caused these simple tasks to take longer to execute.
 For instance, to find the right layout on ArcMap, all I had to do is convert items like legend into ‘Graphics’ to change their sizes and move them.
 However